 Numbered, signed by the author and artist.
-Both the Numbered and Lettered Editions will include a never-before-published short story by John Crowley related to Little, Big that will not be included in the Trade Edition.
-The first 25 numbers are reserved by the publisher.
-After that, numbers are assigned on a first-come, first-served basis.
-Acid-free paper, full cloth, marker ribbon, sewn bindings, dustjacket, slipcase.
+Both the Numbered and Lettered Editions include a never-before-published short story by John Crowley related to Little, Big that is not included in the Trade Edition.
+The first 25 numbers were reserved by the publisher.
+After that, numbers were assigned on a first-come, first-served basis.
+Acid-free paper, full cloth, sewn bindings, dustjacket, slipcase.

-Lettered, signed by the author, artist, book designer, and publisher.
-Both the Numbered and Lettered Editions will include a never-before-published piece by John Crowley related to Little, Big that will not be included in the Trade Edition.
+Lettered, signed by the author, artist, and designers.
+Both the Numbered and Lettered Editions include a never-before-published piece by John Crowley related to Little, Big that is not included in the Trade Edition.

-Furthermore, each buyer of the Lettered Edition will be asked to specify their favorite 350-word passage from Little, Big.
-John Crowley will then inscribe the book personally to the buyer, and copy out, in his incredibly fine italic hand, on two facing pages in the book, the selected 350-word passage from the novel.
-Every one of the twenty-six copies will thus be unique.
+Furthermore, each buyer of the Lettered Edition was asked to specify their favorite 350-word passage from Little, Big.
+John Crowley then inscribed the book personally to the buyer, and copied out, in his incredibly fine italic hand, on two facing pages in the book, the selected 350-word passage from the novel.
+Thus, every one of the twenty-six copies is unique.

-The first six letters are reserved by the publisher.
+The first six letters were reserved by the publisher.
 The remaining twenty letters were offered for subscription on a first-come, first-served basis.

-Acid-free paper, full cloth, marker ribbon, sewn bindings, dustjacket, slipcase.
+Acid-free paper, full cloth, sewn bindings, dustjacket, slipcase.